 Effective collaboration between departments in your company helps ensure that your SEO strategy stays aligned with your overall business objectives.

 For instance, you can work with the content team to create content that aligns with your SEO strategy, collaborate with the sales team to generate leads and work with the product team to improve the user experience.

 Local SEO is critical for businesses with a physical location as it helps you attract customers in your area.
 It involves optimizing your website and online presence to appear in local search results.
 To focus on local SEO, you need to ensure your Google My Business listing is accurate, target local keywords, and ensure your website is mobile-friendly.

 What Should My Business SEO Goals Be?

 Your business goals should inform your SEO strategy, ensuring that you gear your efforts toward meeting your objectives.
-It may, however, be challenging to set SEO goals for your business if you’re not sure what you want to achieve with your SEO efforts.
-Some SEO goals include:
+It may, however, be challenging to set SEO objectives and goals for your business if you’re not sure what you want to achieve with your SEO efforts.
+Some search engine optimization goals include:

 - Increase sales